snowkylin/snowkylin.github.io/_posts/2025-01-30-a-note-on-deepseek-r1.md

 and the speed will slow down to 1-2 tokens/s for long text.

 My workstation specification is _not_ the most cost-effective choice for large LLM inference (it mainly supports my research on [Circuit Transformer](https://x.com/snowkylin/status/1882464077529890944) - welcome to have a look!).
 For now, some cost-effective options include
-- Apple Mac equipped with large, high-bandwidth unified memory (like [this](https://x.com/ggerganov/status/1884358147403571466), with 192 GB unified memory).
+- Apple Mac equipped with large, high-bandwidth unified memory (like [this](https://x.com/awnihannun/status/1881412271236346233), with 2 x 192 GB unified memory).
-- A dual-CPU server with high memory bandwidth (like [this](https://huggingface.co/deepseek-ai/DeepSeek-R1/discussions/19#679be4e7c50d8da8657c1b13), with 24 x 16 GB DDR5 4800).
+- A server with high memory bandwidth (like [this](https://huggingface.co/deepseek-ai/DeepSeek-R1/discussions/19#679be4e7c50d8da8657c1b13), with 24 x 16 GB DDR5 4800).
-- Cloud GPU servers with two or more GPUs (H100 80 GB is around $2 per hour per card)
+- A Cloud GPU server with two or more 80GB GPUs (Nvidia H100 80GB is around $2 per hour per card)

+If your hardware specification is a bit constrained, you may consider [the 1.58-bit quantized version](https://huggingface.co/unsloth/DeepSeek-R1-GGUF/tree/main/DeepSeek-R1-UD-IQ1_S) that has the smallest size (131GB).
+It can be successfully run on
+- A single Mac Studio with 192GB unified memory ([ref](https://x.com/ggerganov/status/1884358147403571466))
+- 2 x Nvidia H100 80GB ([ref](https://huggingface.co/unsloth/DeepSeek-R1-GGUF/discussions/9))

+with decent speed (> 10 tokens/s).

 ## Steps